toppa/Shashin/readme.txt

 4. A Fancybox slideshow

 == Changelog ==

+= 3.2 =
+* More user friendly UI for adding albums, photos, and videos (uses jQuery tabs menu)
+* Accepts Google+ URLs for adding albums
+* Bug fix: When "include in random" is set for an album, it now correctly cascades to the photos in the album
+* Code refactor: Removed unneeded passing around of autoloader object
+* Code refactor: Refactored setup for synchronizing

 = 3.1.5 =
 * Improve handling of dependencies on Toppa Plugin Libraries, so there are no PHP error messages if you have an old or missing version of the libraries